-MVC is one of the widely used software architecture design pattern which divide the design in three basic components i.e. Model, View and Controller.
+Salesforce MVC Architecture is one of the widely used software architecture design patterns which divides the design into three basic components i.e. Model, View, and Controller.
 Salesforce provides Visualforce an interface to quickly develop applications following MVC architecture over the cloud.

-In Visualforce you can implement MVC using standard as well as custom objects.
-Also you can implement MVC using 3 newly introduced Salesforce objects pages, components, and controllers.
+In Visualforce you can implement MVC using the standard as well as custom objects.
+Also, you can implement MVC using 3 newly introduced Salesforce objects pages, components, and controllers.

-These pages work like JSP or ASP pages and give the best presentation as per user need.
-Each View has associated controller.
-Developer can use some standard controller or can write their own using Apex programming language.
-VF also has auto generated controllers to make interaction with databases.
+These pages work like JSP or ASP pages and give the best presentation as per user needs.
+Each View has an associated controller.
+Developers can use some standard controllers or can write their own using Apex programming language.
+VF also has auto-generated controllers to make interaction with databases.

 Fig 12.1 MVC architecture

 The database objects in Salesforce are known as Data Model.
-It consists of the standard Salesforce objects like Accounts, Contacts, Opportunities, and Leads etc. It also support any custom objects created as per customer requirement.
-What kind of schema should be use and what kind of data should be use to represent that is decided here.
-We can consider the example of sObjects as Model in saleforce.
+It consists of the standard Salesforce objects like Accounts, Contacts, Opportunities, and Leads, etc. It also supports any custom objects created as per customer requirements.
+What kind of schema should be use and what kind of data should be used to represent that is decided here.
+We can consider the example of sObjects as Model in salesforce.
 As every entity is mapped to some sObjects.

-Field, Object and Relationships come under the Model section of MVC architecture.
+Field, Object, and Relationships come under the Model section of MVC salesforce architecture.

 The presentation of information to the user is nothing but the View.
-This is one user interface given to user for interaction with system.
-View consists of visual salesforce pages and components.
+This is one user interface given to the user for interaction with the system.
+A view consists of visual salesforce pages and components.
 Pages may be linked with Visual force components.
-These pages use HTML for preparing layout of application.
-To refer each page it is linked with unique URL similar to web pages.
+These pages use HTML for preparing the layout of the application.
+To refer to each page it is linked with a unique URL similar to web pages.

 Visual force pages, tabs and Page layout classes come under the View.

-The business logic is implemented in controller.
+Business logic is implemented in controller.
 These are the building blocks of the actual logic using Apex language.
-The pages from the view interact with controller using components.
-Salesforce has pre-build controller for some standard actions like save, Edit etc. Workflow, Triggers and Apex classes comes under this layer.
+The pages from the view interact with the controller using components.
+Salesforce has a pre-build controller for some standard actions like save, Edit, etc. Workflow, Triggers, and Apex classes comes under this layer.

 Fig 12.2 Salesforce MVC Pattern Ref: http://www.salesforcegeneral.com/salesforce-mvc-explained/